geoffswc/Love-Data-Week-Transcription-Sentiment-Classification-2025/README.md

 Using open-source technologies like Whisper and Hugging Face Transformers offers a flexible, low-cost approach for transcription and sentiment analysis, particularly for researchers working on small-scale projects.
 While there are some limitations, especially with specialized data, these tools provide significant advantages, including cost control, flexibility, and ease of use.
 Fine-tuning general models for specific tasks can be an efficient way to handle specialized data, especially when resources for training new models are unavailable.

-## Next Steps
+## Coding Workshop

-Before starting with the code, we will cover:
+For the hands-on section of this workshop:
-1. How to use Whisper for transcription in Python.
+1. Use Python to download video files from the Industry Archives (or any public mp4 link)
-2. How to implement sentiment analysis and classification using Hugging Face Transformers.
+2. Use Whisper for transcription in Python.
-3. Considerations for fine-tuning models for specialized tasks.
+3. Classify documents and assess sentiment analysis using Hugging Face Transformers.